FSZ1X2/EscapeFromCatPaws/README.md

   - We implemented this menu object and created a menu bar for each scene.
 - Push notification:
   - We added Firebase SDK and used Firebase console to send push notifications to the device that installed our app.

+**Web Server:**
+- Hosted on cloud.
+NodeJS server:
+  - This server users https to connect with the app and all score and customized pictures are parsed by this server.
+  - This server will read/write data from DB.

 Resource Reference:
 - All images are made by Zixun Xiang.